Vietnam and Indonesia vow to settle fishing violations

 HANOI, Vietnam (AP) — Vietnam and Indonesia have pledged to work together to resolve fishing violations in the South China Sea as the two countries seek to boost their bilateral trade.

-Speaking to reporters Tuesday at a joint briefing with his Vietnamese counterpart, Indonesian Foreign Minister Retno Marsudi said the two countries will strengthen their partnership, cooperating particularly on fishing and other maritime issues.
+Indonesian Foreign Minister Retno Marsudi, speaking to reporters Tuesday at a joint briefing with his Vietnamese counterpart, said the two countries would strengthen their partnership, cooperating particularly on fishing and other maritime issues.

+“In maritime and fishing cooperation, we agreed on how to conclude the ongoing issues in this regard,” she said via a translator.
+“We have also agreed to try together to complete the demarcation of the exclusive economic zone, because the demarcation of the EEZ between our two countries can enhance the interests of our two peoples as well as ensure security between our two countries.”

 Since 2014, Indonesia has destroyed several hundred fishing vessels, most of them from Vietnam, the Philippines, Malaysia and Thailand, for violating its waters.

-Vietnamese Foreign Minister Pham Binh Minh said the two sides agreed to establish a mechanism to handle fishing violations in line with both countries’ laws.
-He said Vietnam will strengthen awareness among its fishermen not to violate other countries’ waters.
+The government of President Joko “Jokowi” Widodo has taken a hard-line stance against illegal fishing, partly driven by the need to show its neighbors that it is in control of its vast territory of 17,000 islands.

 Most Read Business Stories